chiefenne/JETI_EX_BUS/README.md

 A [JETI](http://www.jetimodel.com/en/) [Ex Bus protocol](http://www.jetimodel.com/en/Telemetry-Protocol/) implementation in Python or more specifically in [MicroPython](https://micropython.org/).
-This will allow to use boards like Raspbery Pi, ESP32 or similar to act as a sensor hub for [Jeti RC receivers](http://www.jetimodel.com/en/katalog/Duplex-2-4-EX/Receivers-EX/) and to transmit telemetry data from the board to the receiver and thus back to the transmitter (i.e. RC controls like this [DC24](http://www.jetimodel.com/en/katalog/Transmitters/@produkt/DC-24/)).
+This will allow to use microcontrollers (aka boards) like Raspbery Pi, ESP32 or similar to act as a sensor hub for [Jeti RC receivers](http://www.jetimodel.com/en/katalog/Duplex-2-4-EX/Receivers-EX/) and to transmit telemetry data from the board to the receiver and thus back to the transmitter (i.e. RC controls like this [DC24](http://www.jetimodel.com/en/katalog/Transmitters/@produkt/DC-24/)).

 > NOTE: The current implementation relies on threading using two cores.
 The development platform thus has changed from the [Pyboard](https://store.micropython.org/product/PYBv1.1) to the [Pimoroni Tiny 2040](https://shop.pimoroni.com/products/tiny-2040) which uses the Raspberry Pi [RP2040](https://www.raspberrypi.com/products/rp2040/) processor.